Submissions

 Self-Plagiarism (Text Recycling): Authors must ensure that the manuscript does not overlap significantly with their previously published work.
 Proper citation is required if reusing their content.

 Manuscripts exceeding these thresholds may be rejected or sent back for revision.
-In cases of suspected intentional plagiarism, the manuscript will be reported to the corresponding institutions, and the authors may face a submission ban.
+In cases of suspected intentional plagiarism, the manuscript will be reported to the corresponding institutions, and the authors may face a ban on future submissions to these institutions.

 Instructions for Authors: